Amber Energy Solutions Limited

 6.1.1.
 For the duration of the services we provide, where the legal basis for the processing is that it is necessary for the performance of the contract between us; or

 6.1.2.
-[INSERT PERIOD OF TIME]up to five years or until consent is withdrawn (whichever is sooner), where the legal basis is express consent.; or
+Up to five years or until consent is withdrawn (whichever is sooner), where the legal basis is express consent.; or

 6.2.
 If required, we will be entitled to hold Information for longer periods in order to comply with our legal or regulatory obligations.